Publish Data to a Device (v1.6)

 Payload

-The accepted message payloads for different cases are as follows:
+The accepted message payloads for different cases are:

 {"temperature": 27}